Swede 55 Wood-Epoxy Replica Vortex

 Vortex in the nineties in Brooklin – Photo Swedesail

 Photo on top by Brooklin Boatyard: Boat builder Steve White at the helm of Vortex in Penobscot Bay.
-Updated May 5, 25. → Subscribe to the free newsletter and you won’t miss future articles.
+Published July 3, 2024; updated March 5, 2026. → Subscribe to the free newsletter, and you won’t miss future articles.

 → Documents, → Swede 55 new builds in 52 and 58 ft, → Swede 55 Registry, → Swede 55 Successors